mulesoft-labs/api-console-cli/docs/api-console-build.md

 Source of the API console to use.
 By default this will use latest release version.
 If set and the value is an URL, it must point to a zip file and will set the `--source-is-zip` option automatically.
 If points to a local path it can be either a folder with the API Console application or to zip file with the API Console sources.
 In later case you must set `--source-is-zip` option.

+#### -t, --tag

+Type: `String`

+Release tag name to use to build the console.
+To be used to build specific release of the console.
+Only versions >= 4.0.0.

 #### -o, --output [value]

 Type: `String`